powsybl/powsybl-open-loadflow/docs/sensitivity/index.md

 parameters.md
 ```

-The security analysis implements the Powsybl core sensitivity analysis API.
+The sensitivity analysis implements the Powsybl core sensitivity analysis API.

 For more details about inputs, outputs, configuration see the [Sensitivity analysis Powsybl documentation](inv:powsyblcore:*:*#simulation/sensitivity/index).